mrguisher/weather-app/README.md

 * add push notification, user could subsctibe to daily weather report
 * live search while typing
 ## Features
-To run this project, go to the project directory and install it locally using npm:
+To run this project:
+clone it, go to the project directory and install it locally using npm:

 `$ npm install`
 `$ npm start`